rogerbinns/apsw/doc/tips.rst

    db.cursor().execute("COMMIT")

 However that is extra effort, and also requires error handling.
-For example if the second INSERT failed then you likely want to ROLLBACK the connection, so that additional work on the same connection doesn't see the partial data.
+For example if the second INSERT failed then you likely want to ROLLBACK the incomplete transaction, so that additional work on the same connection doesn't see the partial data.

 If you use :meth:`with Connection <Connection.__enter__>` then the transaction will be automatically started, and commited on success or rolled back if